Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 ## Buyers Guide Construction & Cross Integration

-To build a complete and distributable aftermarket catalog, I designed a two-stage process:
+To build a complete and distributable aftermarket catalog, I designed a three-stage process:

 ### Step 1: Build the Buyers Guide from Application Fitment Data